ProjectEvergreen/greenwood/packages/plugin-google-analytics/README.md

 ```

 ## Usage
-Use this plugin in your _greenwood.config.js_ and simply pass in your Google Analytics ID, e.g. `UA-XXXXX`.
+Use this plugin in your _greenwood.config.js_ and pass in your Google Analytics ID, e.g. `UA-XXXXX`.

-> As this is a composite plugin, you will need to spread the result.

 ```javascript
 const googleAnalyticsPlugin = require('@greenwood/plugin-google-analytics');